 To truly maximize this card’s value, only redeem your points for hotel stays.
 Use your free weekend night before the end of each year, as your bonus points carry over but those reward nights do not.

-Besides the statement credits, free weekend night rewards, Priority Pass membership, and Diamond Status upgrade, this card has the following benefits, which our editors have deemed superior to the standard perks typically offered by travel cards:
+Besides the statement credits, free weekend night rewards, Priority Pass membership, and Diamond Status upgrade, this card has the following standout benefits:

 - Purchase return protection